beebop5/esphome-panasonic-ac/README.md

 ## Supported Models

 This component is designed for Panasonic AC units that use UART communication.
 It has been tested with models that support the CZ-TACG1 protocol.

+### DNSK-P11 Replacement

+This ESPHome component serves as a **replacement for the Panasonic DNSK-P11 wireless LAN adapter**.
+It has been successfully tested as a replacement for **part number ACXA73-28520**.

+The component provides the same functionality as the original DNSK-P11 adapter but with enhanced features through ESPHome integration:

+- ✅ **Direct UART communication** with Panasonic AC units
+- ✅ **Home Assistant integration** for advanced automation
+- ✅ **Local control** without dependency on Panasonic cloud services
+- ✅ **Open source** and fully customizable
+- ✅ **Enhanced logging and debugging** capabilities

+If you're replacing a DNSK-P11 adapter, this component should provide equivalent functionality with improved integration options.

 ## Hardware Requirements